hlascelles/samudra/pages/project-undp-asia/u2omozc2tm3g-undp-asia2.md

 ### Indonesia

+##### Policy

+According to [Indonesia’s Plan of Action on Marine Plastic Debris 2017-2025][8] published by the [Coordinating Ministry for Maritime and Investments Affairs][9] (Kementerian Koordinator Bidang Kemaritiman dan Investasi) the list of strategies includes:
+* implementation of the paid plastic bag policy,
+* encouraging use of recycled materials in plastic production,
+* encouraging production of biodegradable plastics,
+* disposing of plastic waste through waste-to-energy facilities,
+* disposing of plastic waste by using it in road construction,
+* attention to plastic waste from ports, and fishing and shipping industries.

+In 2018 The [Ministry of Tourism and Creative Economy][11] published [Presidential Regulation on Marine Debris Management][12] (only available in image format, not easily translatable into English).

+In 2019 The [Ministry of Environment and Forestry][13] introduced the [Roadmap Of Waste Reduction By Producer][10].
+The plan includes publishing evaluation yearly from 2022 until 2029.

+##### Waste management

-Sources of data: [Radically Reducing Plastic Pollution in Indonesia: A Multistakeholder Action Plan (2020)][6] by WEF
+Sources of below data: [Radically Reducing Plastic Pollution in Indonesia: A Multistakeholder Action Plan (2020)][6] by WEF

 More than 25.1 million tonnes of MSW are created in Indonesia per year.
 [6.8 million tonnes of plastic waste][3] (?27% of MSW) are produced per year, growing by 5% annually, at a rate similar to Indonesia's GDP growth.